SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 Psychologically, there are extrinsic motivations and intrinsic motivations.

 Intrinsic motivation is when the thing in itself is motivating for a person.
 These are the things that a person naturally wants to do.
-For example, offering a kid candy.
+For example, consider a kid and candy.
 The kid wants the candy, because eating candy is pleasurable.
 The creator wants to create because he enjoys creating.
 The exploring mind wants to find things that are mentally novel, because they scratch that inner craving.
 These are all examples of intrinsic motivation.

 Extrinsic motivation is when there is some artificially connected reward for doing a thing.
 If the kid eats his broccoli, then they can have dessert.
 If the worker shows up from 9-5 during each work day and delivers something, they get paid a regular paycheck.
 These are extrinsic motivations.